reav4nn/reavann-site/README.md

 Notes
 - Index is fully static; no PHP required.
-- Scripts are loaded with `defer` for performance; order is important: GSAP → ScrollTrigger → Lenis → main.js.
+- Scripts are loaded with `defer` for performance; order is important: GSAP â†’ ScrollTrigger â†’ Lenis â†’ main.js.
 - Decorative parallax images use empty `alt` and `aria-hidden` to improve accessibility.

 Local preview